nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_observations.md

 | <center>3</center> | `Value` | Value and range (where available) of the observation | `free-text` |
 | <center>4</center> | `Details` | Longer human readable details for the observation | `free-text` |

-{% include important.html content="In recent workshops the GP Principal suppliers have indicated this section will contain all clinical items that represent measurement data (i.e. blood pressure, temperature, heart rate etc.)." %}
+{% include custominfocallout.html content="**Important:** In recent workshops the GP Principal suppliers have indicated this section will contain all clinical items that represent measurement data (i.e. blood pressure, temperature, heart rate etc.)." type="warning" %}

 ### HTML View ###